savioalwd/qilo/README.md

 2. **Chunking and Vector Database**: The scraped content is chunked and stored in a vector database like Faiss for efficient retrieval.

 3. **Language Model API Calling**: The application integrates with a Language Model (LLM) API for generating answers to questions.
-You can choose any LLM API such as OpenAI's Gemini, Claude, Groq, or any other similar service.
+You can choose 3 LLMs which are gpt2,bloom,openai-api.

 4. **Question Answering System**: Users can ask questions through Postman or any other similar source.
 The application retrieves the top 3 relevant chunks related to the question, passes them along with the actual question to the LLM, and generates an answer.